Fusionmedstaff

 Do you have the desire to help young kids in need?
 Here’s an idea: become a pediatric nurse!
 Pediatric registered nurses care for young patients who are undergoing treatments for various illnesses and diseases.
 Typically, pediatric nurses work with children between the ages of newborn to late teens.

-As a pediatric nurse, you may work in hospitals, pediatricians’ offices, primary care clinics, schools, and other healthcare facilities.
+As a pediatric certified registered nurse, you may work with other professionals like a physician or family nurse practitioner in hospitals, pediatricians’ offices, primary care clinics, schools, and other healthcare facilities.
 These RNs often serve as nurse educators, teaching parents how to care for their children.
 Other key responsibilities include performing physical exams on patients, administering medication and other treatments, and comforting children.

 Like ICU nurses, pediatric nurses offer moral support to their patients and families who may be feeling scared, nervous, or overwhelmed.
 The pediatric nursing specialty requires you to have a lot of patience and empathy as you treat children in distress.
 Sound like you?